adekunleba/image_aug/README.md

 **Running the model using docker-hub image**

-Can use either of the approaches to run the project **A. Using a docker compose with watch_tower for continous deployment**:
+Can use either of the approaches to run the project:

+**A. Using a docker compose with watch_tower for continous deployment**:
 ```
 version: "3"